-These book covers, whether of catalogues or major studies of American landscape paintings, seem to announce that in approaching American art of the nineteenth century we can expect something spectacular, something out of the ordinary, grand, and extraordinary as in Grand Canyon, but also grand as in grandiose exaggeration in which the artist has become a performer and salesman - a sense of spectacle that was already anticipated in Cole's epic series The Course of Empire and there especially in The Consummation of Empire and Destruction, both of them epics worthy of Cinemascope.
-Indeed, many scholars have stressed the overt theatricality of Cole's allegorical series.27 I therefore do not see any schizophrenia in the "two
+These book covers, whether of catalogues or major studies of American landscape paintings, seem to announce that in approaching American art of the 19th century we can expect something spectacular, something out of the ordinary, grand and extraordinary as in Grand Canyon, but also grand as in grandiose exaggeration in which the artist has become a performer and salesman - a sense of spectacle that was already anticipated in Cole's epic series The Course of Empire and there especially in The Consummation of Empire and Destruction, both of them epics worthy of Cinemascope.
+Indeed, many scholars have stressed the overt theatricality of Cole's allegorical series.
+19 I therefore do not see any schizophrenia in the "two Thomas Coles," the Romantic landscape painter and the painter of historical allegories.
+In effect, the sublime and theatrical showmanship seem to go together almost effortlessly to form a new type of painting that can indeed be considered unique, no matter how many traces of Salvatore Rosa, Claude Lorrain, and John Martin may be found in Hudson River School paintings.